feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/navigation.md

 3. A circuit, input, or output is shown in the current view.
 A connectivity rule opens the Connectivity Rules Manager on that rule.

 **Circuit Builder and Brain Monitor tab bars:**
+The bar is shown only while the pointer is on that tab.
 1. Hover **Circuits**, **Interconnect Areas**, or **Memory Areas**
 2. Select an entry
 3. The current view moves to that object